adrienLamoureux/ped_myParty/INSTALL.md

 npm install in ./

-## Server execution
+## Server and MongoDB execution

+### For all systems

+* mongod --dbpath ./mongodb/
+* npm start ./

 ### Windows

-To start server :
+To start server and MongoDB:
 * go to ./server/
 * remove .ex extension on the runWindows.bat.ex
 * run runWindows.bat

 ### Linux

-To start server :
+To start server and MongoDB:
 * go to ./server/
 * remove .ex extension on the runLinux.sh.ex
 * run runLinux.sh

 ### MacOSX

-To start server :
+To start server and MongoDB:
 * go to ./server/
 * remove .ex extension on the runMacOSX.sh.ex
 * run runMacOSX.sh